 Unions in the Early 19th Century

 In the late 19th century, the government began to promote industrial diversification based mainly on land resources.
 A trans-island railway was built, and mines and paper mills created enclaves of industrialization.
 The new industries were undertaken by large international corporations, and some of them generated local branches of international unions.
-Newfoundland-based unions such as the Longshoremen's Protective Union, the Newfoundland Industrial Workers' Association, and the Wabana Workmen and Labourers' Union fought lengthy struggles for recognition, wages and conditions.
+Newfoundland and Labrador-based unions such as the Longshoremen's Protective Union (L.S.P.U), the Newfoundland Industrial Workers' Association, and the Wabana Workmen and Labourers' Union fought lengthy struggles for recognition, wages and conditions.

-By the end of the War, the proportion of organized workers in Newfoundland was higher than in Canada.
-In 1946, when a National Convention was elected to decide Newfoundland's constitutional future, many union leaders ran, and of the 45 members elected, six had union affiliations.
-In 1949, Newfoundland became Canada's tenth province and Joseph Smallwood became its Premier.
+By the end of the War, the proportion of organized workers in Newfoundland and Labrador was higher than in Canada.
+In 1946, when a National Convention was elected to decide Newfoundland and Labrador's constitutional future, many union leaders ran, and of the 45 members elected, six had union affiliations.
+In 1949, Newfoundland and Labrador became Canada's tenth province and Joseph Smallwood became its Premier.
 His government quickly passed a series of laws that gave the new province some of the most progressive labour legislation in the country.

 Unions in the Late 20th Century